 Special needs students are frequently bullied regardless of their disability.
-However, students with autism and orthopedic impairments are at the greatest risk for becoming victims.
+However, students with autism and orthopedic impairments are at the greatest risk of becoming victims.

 Once bullied, students with autism and physical impairments are at high risk for being bullied repeatedly in the future.

-Some warning signs that your special needs child is being bullied include:
+Some warning signs that your special needs child is experiencing bullying, harassment or intimidation in school:

 - Injuries that are difficult to explain

-- Lost or damaged belongings - clothing, books, electronics, jewelry
+- Lost or damaged belongings like clothing, books, electronics, jewelry

 - Frequent headaches or stomach aches, feeling sick or faking illness